Interior singularity and branching of geodesics in real-analytic sub-Riemannian manifolds: Introduction

 \subsection{Structure of the paper}

-The paper is fully devoted to the proof of Theorem \ref{thm:main}.
+A large part of the paper is devoted to the proof of Theorem \ref{thm:main}.
 Note that, in light of Proposition \ref{prop:branching} below, it is enough to show that $\gse$ is a length-minimizer, for small $s,\e>0$.
 The proof of this fact is by contradiction, assuming that there exists a shorter (normal) curve joining the endpoints of $\gse$, and it is divided into several steps, identified by the sections of the paper.

 In Section \ref{sec:prelim}, we reduce the geodesic problem in $\mc M$ to the problem of minimizing the Euclidean length $L(\cdot)$ among plane curves $\omega\in \AC([0,T],\R^2)$, parametrized by arc-length and subject to the constraints $\omega(0) = (0,-s)$, $ \omega(T) = (\e^q,\e)$, for some $s,\e>0$, and